Peter-Opapa/PostgreSQL_retail_sales/README.md

 - **Sales & Revenue Analysis**: A detailed report summarizing total sales, customer demographics, and category performance.
 - **Time-Based Trend Analysis**: Insights into sales trends across different months and shifts.
 - **Customer Behavior**: Reports on top customers and unique customer counts per category.

-## Conclusion

-This retail sales analysis project was conducted using PostgreSQL to perform structured data exploration and uncover key business insights.
-By writing optimized SQL queries, I was able to:

-- Analyze revenue trends across products, customers, and time periods

-- Identify top-performing products and high-value customers

-- Extract average customer spending and segment purchase behaviors

-- Perform data cleaning and transformation directly in SQL

 This project demonstrates my ability to work with relational databases, write efficient SQL queries, and use SQL as a tool for real-world data analysis.
 It also showcases foundational skills in data wrangling, aggregation, and business-focused insights — essential for data analyst and data engineering roles